CMackay7/DNA_Analyser/README.md

 6. The lines will be shown again

+    - Press "e" to raw new lines on the image

     - click hold and draw in order to draw new lines between the dna points (please draw from first to last with one line)

-    - press any key to exit
+    - press "q" to exit

 7. The image will be displayed again press any key to continue